 Both times I left feeling like I didn’t get a feeling for LA as a liveable city.
-With traffic-choked highways, smoggy air, average beaches and too many strip malls, it felt lacklustre and disjointed to me, and I was generally underwhelmed.
+With traffic-choked highways, smoggy air, average beaches, and too many strip malls, it felt lackluster and disjointed to me, and I was generally underwhelmed.

 But then on my last visit, I finally made it to the South Bay of LA and everything changed.

 Gorgeous beaches, windswept cliffs with magnificent views, walkable streets lined with delicious restaurants and cozy cafes, boardwalks and surf shops, and friendly, laid-back locals.